Horace Grant: Personal life

 Grant's identical twin brother, Harvey Grant, played 11 NBA seasons for the Washington Bullets/Wizards, Portland Trail Blazers, and Philadelphia 76ers.

-Grant was best friends with former teammate Scottie Pippen for many years when they were both on the Bulls.
+Grant was best friends with former teammate Scottie Pippen for many years when they were on the Bulls.
 He said they grew apart when he left Chicago for Orlando, but that they are still friends and keep in touch.

 During his NBA career, Grant was known for and easily recognized by the goggles he wore while playing.
 He initially wore them for vision correction, as he was legally blind without glasses.
 He continued wearing goggles on the court after undergoing LASIK surgery, because he had heard from many children who played sports wearing glasses that they looked up to him, and wanted to continue being an inspiration to them.

 Three of Grant's nephews are also basketball players.
 Jerai Grant played college basketball for Clemson University and currently plays overseas; Jerian Grant played for the University of Notre Dame Fighting Irish men's basketball team, he plays in Panathinaikos and was selected as the EuroCup Basketball MVP of the 2022-23 EuroCup Basketball; and Jerami Grant played for the Syracuse University Orange men's basketball team and currently plays for the Portland Trail Blazers.

 Horace has three sons (Deon, Horace Jr., and Elijah) and five daughters (Coriel, Gianna, Maia, Naomi, and Eva).